ICanBoogie/Inflector/README.md

 ## Documentation

-The package is documented as part of the [ICanBoogie](http://icanboogie.org/) framework [documentation](http://icanboogie.org/docs/).
+The package is documented as part of the [ICanBoogie](http://icanboogie.org/) framework [documentation][].
 The documentation for the package is generated with the `make doc` command.
 The documentation is generated in the `build/docs` directory using [ApiGen](http://apigen.org/).
 The package directory can later by cleaned with the `make clean` command.